- What is One Billion Rising 2023: Rise for Freedom?

 Q. How do I pay for this?

-A. One Billion Rising Revolution events don’t have to be expensive.
+A. One Billion Rising events don’t have to be expensive.
 We recognize that funds are sometimes needed for venue hire, publicity, materials, etc. If you need to raise money, look for local resources whenever possible.
 Appeal to local businesses to donate their time and services to the cause.
-Work cooperatively, create strategies using social networks or crowd sourcing to co-finance.
-Work with collective ideas or hold fundraising events leading up to your Revolution.
+Work cooperatively, and create strategies using social networks or crowdsourcing to co-finance.
+Work with collective ideas or hold fundraising events leading up to your One Billion Rising events.

-A. “Break The Chain” is still the anthem for One Billion Rising events this year.
-Throughout the first three years of One Billion Rising, activists have creatively used the “Break The Chain” song and choreography in their communities.
+A. Throughout the years of One Billion Rising, activists have used “Break The Chain” written and produced by Tena Clark with music by Tena Clark and Tim Heintz – as an integral and creative aspect of their Rising events.
+Activists have creatively used the “Break The Chain” song and choreography in their communities.
 Since it was released in late 2012, the song has been translated into over 15 languages making the message local and accessible.

-This year, we are inviting activists to Revolutionize the “Break the Chain” choreograph, and create their own revolutionary dances.
-Communities around the world have already adapted, localised and completely re-envisioned the choreography, in many places integrating the dance into their cultures so that it remains current and relevant.
+We invite activists to Revolutionize the “Break the Chain” choreography and create their own revolutionary dances.
+Communities around the world have adapted, localized and completely re-envisioned the choreography, in many places integrating the dance into their cultures so that it remains current and relevant.
 These dances (as well as the original choreography) have been shared throughout the campaign, they are unique and inspiring.

 Organizers, risers, and artists are encouraged to continue to localize their dance expressions however they want, to envision and create wild, radical dance moves that free and liberate the body, that can move people into defiance, joy, courage, empowerment and community.
-Included any version of the choreography your community chooses.
-Or multiple versions, there’s no limit to how many ways you can DANCE!* This year we are also encouraging activists to learn the OBR Tilburg original dance!
+Include any version of the choreography your community chooses.
+Or multiple versions, there’s no limit to how many ways you can DANCE!*

 VIEW examples of communities who revolutionized their dance >

-Q. Is “Break The Chain” free to use?
+Q. Are “Break The Chain” and “We Are Rising” free to use?

-A. “Break The Chain” is free to use from V-Day and One Billion Rising – but you will have to check local laws on licensing for your specific country to see if that applies.
+A. “Break The Chain” and “We are Rising” are free to use from V-Day and One Billion Rising – but you will have to check local laws on licensing for your specific country to see if that applies.

 Q. What are Global Coordinators?